Here's Our Rant About Vertex Energy Inc. (VTNR)

 VTNR’s Market Performance

-VTNR stocks went down by -9.31% for the week, with a monthly jump of 309.84% and a quarterly performance of 374.68%, while its annual performance rate touched 886.84%.
-The volatility ratio for the week stands at 6.49% while the volatility levels for the past 30 days are set at 14.27% for Vertex Energy Inc..
-The simple moving average for the period of the last 20 days is 11.21% for VTNR stocks with a simple moving average of 357.38% for the last 200 days.
+VTNR stocks went up by 25.40% for the week, with a monthly jump of 424.16% and a quarterly performance of 623.26%, while its annual performance rate touched 1196.01%.
+The volatility ratio for the week stands at 13.56% while the volatility levels for the past 30 days are set at 16.23% for Vertex Energy Inc..
+The simple moving average for the period of the last 20 days is 16.85% for VTNR stocks with a simple moving average of 421.61% for the last 200 days.

 Analysts’ Opinion of VTNR